Get our latest staff recommendations, award news and digital catalog links right to your inbox.

 Lost something?
 Gabriela Rose knows how to get it back.
-As a recovery agent, she’s hired by individuals and companies seeking lost treasures, stolen heirlooms, or missing assets.
+As a recovery agent, she’s hired to seek lost treasures, stolen heirlooms, or missing assets of any kind.
 She’s reliable, cool under pressure, and well trained in weapons of all types.
 But Gabriela’s latest job isn’t for some bamboozled billionaire, it’s for her own family, whose home is going to be wiped off the map if they can’t come up with a lot of money fast.

 Rafer is as relaxed as Gabriela is driven, and he has a lifetime’s experience getting under his ex-wife’s skin.
 But when they aren’t bickering about old times the two make a formidable team, and it’s going to take a team to defeat the vicious drug lord who has also been searching for the fabled ring.
 A drug lord who doesn’t mind leaving a large body count behind him to get it.

 “A rollicking adventure and a great start to a new series” (Booklist, starred review), The Recovery Agent will have you clamoring for more and cheering for the unstoppable Gabriela Rose on every page.

 Gabriela Rose was standing in a small clearing that led to a rope-and-board footbridge.
 The narrow bridge spanned a gorge that was a hundred feet deep and almost as wide.
 Rapids roared over enormous boulders at the bottom of the gorge, but Gabriela couldn’t see the river because it was raining buckets and visibility was limited.